 firstname.lastname@example.org | 401-443-0558

 Keesler is a DONA trained Birth Doula.
-She is also an SMC Full Circle trained Provisional Doula.
+She’s also an SMC Full Circle trained Provisional Doula.
 Keesler has been exposed to many aspects of health care through her own experiences with the birth of her 2 boys, a miscarriage in 2002, an abortion in 2008 , assisting women in a number of births, and as a direct care provider at a mental health & rehabilitation hospital.

-She has been in the healthcare community as a Certified Nursing Assistant since 2001 and has recently decided to shift her focus to her longtime calling, the doula profession.
-Keesler is an advocate for her special needs children and long-term Cerebral Palsy client, and is passionate about supporting her doula families in learning how to advocate for themselves and their children.
+She’s been in the healthcare community as a Certified Nursing Assistant since 2001 and recently decided to shift her focus to her longtime calling, the doula profession.
+Keesler is an advocate for her special needs children and long-term Cerebral Palsy client, and is passionate about supporting doula families in learning how to advocate for themselves and their children.
 Keesler is committed to providing emotional and physical support to those who might not otherwise have any, or have less easy access to care.
 She understands that the idea of parenthood can be overwhelming and scary, and hopes to support every family in feeling more empowered and prepared for the birth of their child and helping smooth the transition into family life with your new little one at home.
 Keesler is particularly interested in supporting families that might not have pre-existing supports, including single moms, families with out of state relatives, LGBTQ families, and younger parents.